IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the ReferenceFile collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate ReferenceFile items.
+Collection endpoint that accepts various query parameters to filter and sort ReferenceFile items.
 Supports filtering on fields within ReferenceFile items.

 ### Example